reruo321/RealPianoTracker/README.md

-# midiToNSF
+# Real Piano Tracker
-MIDI to NSF(Nintendo Sound Format) converter project
+Wrap a video with real Piano performance up in MIDI file!